Fertility Acupuncture Melbourne

 There also may be other factors at play that need to be investigated including polycystic ovarian syndrome (PCOS), endometriosis, NK cells, sperm antibodies, thyroid issues, ovulation issues, and autoimmune problems, just to name a few.

-Fertility issues can only sometimes be better understood when a deeper investigation takes place.
+Fertility issues may only sometimes be better understood when a deeper investigation takes place.

 Our team works with research and evidence-based approaches from Western medicines.
 We then marry these approaches with the balanced wisdom of traditional Chinese medicine.